The Personal Touch

 Medical Education Mentorship

 Residents are paired with a faculty coach during their resident-as-teacher TEACH rotation, which is a rotation focused specifically on building skills as an educator.
-They are assigned a faculty coach with a background in medical education.
-Their TEACH coach guides the resident through their TEACH rotation and provides feedback and guidance on teaching, supervising and giving feedback.
-Residents deliver chalk talks and noon conferences throughout this rotation and receive feedback from their coach.
+Their TEACH coach guides the resident through their TEACH rotation, including delivering chalk talks and noon conferences, and provides feedback and guidance on teaching, supervising and giving feedback.

 Coaching Program